brunafachinetti/100-days-of-code/log.md

 * Thoughts: Remade a lot of my practicing exercises using Javascript this time instead of "portugol", so cool do it!

+### Day 32: 4th Aug, 2020

+* Today's Progress: Started "Next Level Week" by Rocketseat.
+It's supposed to be a week of coding to develop a project using HTML, CSS and Javascript.

+* Thoughts: Excited to see that I'm not a complete beginner anymore!
+Maybe I could even have take the more difficult path that they had.
+Very cool to see the evolution :)